Data Loss Prevention: What Is DLP and Why Is It Important?

 Data Loss Prevention Best Practices

-This section discusses key enterprise DLP practices.
-We suggest combining as many of these practices as possible to make sure your data loss prevention is efficient and can withstand modern cyber threats.
+This section discusses critical enterprise DLP practices.
+It is important to combine as many of these practices as possible to make sure your data loss prevention is efficient and can withstand modern cyber threats.

 Backup